Do Gerbils Need Salt Licks? Explained!

 Consuming excessive amounts of salt can result in increased thirst in gerbils.
 This heightened thirst may lead to higher water consumption, which, in turn, might contribute to more frequent urination.
 It is crucial to ensure access to a fresh and clean water supply at all times to accommodate their increased fluid needs if they consume excess salt.

-See also Can Gerbils Eat Millet?
+See also Can Gerbils Eat Cashews?

 Alternatives to Salt Licks